Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

+where $[N]$ denotes the set $\{1,2,\cdots,N\}$ and $\mathbb{R}_+$ denotes the values in $\mathbb{R}$ that are nonnegative.
 In other words, the NNCP rank is similar to the usual definition of CP rank \cite{kolda} but only applies to nonnegative tensors and imposes nonnegative constraints on the factors.
-Such nonnegative matrix and tensor decompositions have received increasing amounts of attention due to their uniqueness properties \cite{https://doi.org/10.1002/cem.1244}, resulting in an enhanced ability to extract particularly meaningful data components sought by practitioners \cite{doi:10.1080/10556780801996244,Chi2012}.
+Such nonnegative matrix and tensor decompositions have received increasing amounts of attention due to their uniqueness properties \cite{https://doi.org/10.1002/cem.1244}, resulting in an enhanced ability to extract meaningful data components sought by practitioners \cite{doi:10.1080/10556780801996244,Chi2012}.

-Henceforth, let $0<\beta\leq\alpha$ be fixed but arbitrary bounds for our sought distribution parameters.
-Given a nonnegative rank upper bound $R$, our estimator search space will be